Caterham

-Caterham (/ˈkeɪtərəm/) is a town in the Tandridge District of Surrey, England.
+Caterham (/ˈkeɪtərəm/) is a town in the Tandridge district of Surrey, England.
 The town is administratively divided into two: Caterham on the Hill, and Caterham Valley, which includes the main town centre in the middle of a dry valley but rises to equal heights to the south.
 The town lies close to the A22, 21 mi from Guildford and 6 mi south of Croydon, in an upper valley cleft into the dip slope of the North Downs.
 Caterham on the Hill is above the valley to the west.

+The town is particularly associated with being the location of the original factory for the Caterham 7 and for being the location of Caterham School, the estate of which lies on the outskirts of Caterham Valley.

 History

 An encampment on the top of White Hill, in Caterham Valley south of Caterham School, between Bletchingley and the town centre is called The Cardinal's Cap which was excavated and inspected in designating it a Scheduled Ancient Monument.
 With close ramparts forming two or more lines, archaeologists describe the fort as a "large multivallate hillfort at War Coppice Camp".

 The town lies within the Anglo-Saxon feudal division of Tandridge hundred.